Home

 All about Enderbite and Banded iron formation Properties

 Know all about Enderbite and Banded iron formation properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Enderbite belongs to Igneous Rocks while Banded iron formation belongs to Sedimentary Rocks.Texture of Enderbite is Granular whereas that of Banded iron formation is Banded, Trellis.
 Enderbite appears Veined or Pebbled and Banded iron formation appears Layered, Banded, Veined and Shiny.
-The luster of Enderbite is not available while that of Banded iron formation is earthy.
+The luster of Enderbite is while that of Banded iron formation is earthy.
 Enderbite is available in black, grey, orange, pink, white colors whereas Banded iron formation is available in red, reddish brown colors.
 The commercial uses of Enderbite are curling, gemstone, laboratory bench tops, tombstones and that of Banded iron formation are as a touchstone, cemetery markers, creating artwork.

 Compare Igneous Rocks